typedclojure/typedclojure/next-release-changes.md

 (check-ns *ns* :check-config {:check-ns-load :never, :check-form-eval :after})
 ```
 - use fully-satisfies library for thread-safe variant of requiring-resolve in all submodules
+  - add additional typing rule for this function
+- restructure `clojure.core.typed` to optimize loading time
+  - 80% improvement, also improves `typed.clojure` loading time
+  - performance of generated code from `pred` and contracts may be affected because of `requiring-resolve` calls in output